 - Juice of 1 orange

-- Up to 2 tablespoons maple syrup
+- Up to 2 tbsp maple syrup

-Pre-heat the oven to 180c/160c fan.
+- Pre-heat the oven to 180°C / 160°C fan.

-Add the oats, ground almonds, butter alternative and brown sugar to a food processor.
+- Add the oats, ground almonds, butter alternative and brown sugar to a food processor.
 Pulse it a few times until the mixture is combined and looks like crumbs.

-Spread the berries across the bottom of a deep sided ovenproof dish, about 1 litre capacity.
-Squeeze over the orange juice and drizzle the maple syrup, then spread the oat and almond topping evenly across the fruit.
-Bake for around 30 minutes, until the top starts to go golden.
+- Spread the berries across the bottom of a deep sided ovenproof dish, about 1 litre capacity.
+Squeeze over the orange juice and drizzle the maple syrup, then give it a stir.